The Fujiki class and positive degree maps: Abstract

 \section{Abstract}

-We show that the collection of Fujiki-class groups coincides with the class of K{\"a}hler groups.
-We further show that a map between complex-analytic manifolds, at least one of which is in the Fujiki class, is a biholomorphism under a natural condition on the second cohomologies.
+We show that a map between complex-analytic manifolds, at least one of which is in the Fujiki class, is a biholomorphism under a natural condition on the second cohomologies.
 We use this to establish that, with mild restrictions, a certain relation of ``domination'' introduced by Gromov is in fact a partial order.